Skip to main content

 (default: false)

 Retention window for logs in warm storage.
-Migrated to cold or deleted afterwards.
+Logs are migrated to cold storage or deleted after this period.

 object